ordamari/ordamari/README.md

 Full Stack Developer
 --------------------

-Full Stack Developer with 4.5 years of experience in React, TypeScript, and GraphQL.
-Builds production features on complex, metadata-driven enterprise platforms — from fund accounting reconciliation to micro-frontend banking systems.
-Comfortable owning frontend delivery end to end on cross-functional squads, including E2E quality and platform-level UI infrastructure.
+Full Stack Developer with 5 years of experience in React, TypeScript, and GraphQL.
+Builds production features on complex, metadata-driven enterprise platforms—from fund accounting reconciliation to micro-frontend banking systems.
+Comfortable owning frontend delivery end to end on cross-functional squads, leveraging AI-assisted development for faster iteration, E2E quality, and platform-level UI infrastructure.

 * 🌍  I'm based in Holon
 * 🖥️  See my portfolio at [3D Portfolio](http://ordamari.github.io/Portfolio/)